Dutch cyclist Jakobsen out of coma after crash - RFI

 "I am thinking about him all the time," he wrote.

-The Katowice prosecutor's office has opened an investigation into the accident and has already interviewed three witnesses.
+Katowice prosecutors have opened an investigation into the accident and have already interviewed three witnesses.

 Police have also gathered records of the crash, along with the bikes of the injured riders.